Thug-Lyfe/Commerce_Cloud_certification/README.md

 - Marco - Given a debugging requirement or code, configure the logging categories and access the logs in Business Manager.
   - Administration > Site Development > Development Setup, here you can find links to logs and other files
   - Administration > Operations > Custom Log Settings
-  - https://somestore/webdav/Sites/Impex/customLogs , this is where custom logs will be created.
+  - https://somestore/webdav/Sites/Impex/customLogs or .../Sites/logs, this is where custom logs will be created.

+  - Custom log setting notes:
+    - Logs to ../Sites/Logs, follow BM custom log settings
+    - Logs to ../Sites/Impex/* does not follow BM custom log settings
+    - Dw.system.Logger.getLogger(prefix,category), will all be in “prefix” file.
+      - Storefront logs will be in https://somestore/webdav/Sites/Logs
+      - New jobs will be logged in https://somestore/webdav/Sites/Logs
+      - New jobs will be logged in job log https://somestore/webdav/Sites/Impex/Logs
+      - Old Jobs will be logged in https://somestore/webdav/Sites/Logs
+    - Dw.system.Logger.getLogger(category), will all be in “customdebug”, “custominfo”, “customwarn”, “customerror” files.
+      - Storefront logs will be in https://somestore/webdav/Sites/Logs
+      - New jobs will be logged in https://somestore/webdav/Sites/Logs
+      - New jobs will be logged in job log https://somestore/webdav/Sites/Impex/Logs
+      - Old Jobs will be logged in https://somestore/webdav/Sites/Logs

 - Given business requirements, extend the storefront to expose a new attribute on an existing system object type.
   - go to system object types, add a new attribute, add it to a group.
 - Given a business need to store custom data, determine if a custom object is needed and create and configure as required.